cliosight/Docs/README.md

 - [JSON body of a Dashboard with example](#dashboardjson)

 A dashboard is an aggregation of HTML/CSS code, forms and reports with or without global filters.
 These can be placed one next to the other or in a sequential order like a conventional web page.
 Dashboards can have their own pre and post HTML as well.
-This makes it the easiest way to develop and host a micro CRM application, analytics dashboard, a SPA or a landing page.
+This makes it the easiest way to develop and host an analytics dashboard, a SPA or a landing page.

 ![Dashboard_aggregation](https://miro.medium.com/v2/resize:fit:1400/1*hZpjHig-UJXT8hwOkDgZPQ.png)